 To assist you, we offer academic support resources throughout the year, bar exam preparation and help with applications, and we work with the Office of International Services to address issues regarding Optional Practical Training.

 Bar Exam Preparation

-Enrollment in an LLM or MCL degree does not guarantee that you will be eligible to take a U.S. bar exam or practice law in the United States.
+Enrollment in an LLM degree does not guarantee that you will be eligible to take a U.S. bar exam or practice law in the United States.
 You should review the requirements set by each state in which you wish to sit for the exam.
-The American Bar Association's Comprehensive Guide to Bar Admission Requirements provides additional information.
+The National Conference of Bar Examiner's Comprehensive Guide to Bar Admission Requirements provides additional information.

 You will start learning about core legal principles, including those tested on the bar exam, during the first year.
 Specifically, you will get a head start on learning bar subjects by enrolling in Introduction to U.S. Legal System.
 This will give you more time and flexibility to enroll in bar subjects or other elective courses during the second year.

 USC Gould academic advisers can assist you with choosing courses that help prepare you for the bar exams in New York, California and the District of Columbia.
 Download our Bar and Certificate Checklist for more information.
 Students are able to enroll in both a bar exam "track" and a certificate "track."